nicaford/myfda/docs/README.md

 MyFDA Project Documentation
 ===========================

-This is an index of the project documentation for the MyFDA prototype.
+This is an index of the project documentation for the MyFDA prototype project.
 A markdown wiki format has been used for all documentation.
-Project documentation is organized into three categories.
-Project Information is the first category and includes information on the approach used for the project.
-The second category is Technical Information, and includes documentation intended for developers wishing to install or contribute to the project.
-Finally, the Additional Documentation section contains documentation that does not fit into the other two categories.
+Project documentation is organized into two categories.
+Project Information is the first category and includes general information and information on the approach used for the project.
+The second category of documentation is Technical Information, and includes documentation intended for developers wishing to install or contribute to the project.

 Project Information
 -------------------